lanesmith/Chalokwa-Battery-Analysis/README.md

 - `data_view.py`: Reads the pickled DataFrames and generates various plots, including the listed data sets.

 `/data`: Contains pickled DataFrames of the following data:
-- Battery Voltage
+- Battery voltage
-- Battery Current
+- Battery current
-- Power into the Inverter
+- Power into the inverter
-- PV Generation
+- Solar photovoltaic (PV) generation
-- Ambient Temperature
+- Ambient temperature
-- Freezer Temperature
+- Freezer temperature

 ## Software Requirements
 To use the included tools, the following software is required: